MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-app-studio.md

 ##### Tabs

-###### Team Tabs

-A team tab becomes part of a channel and provides a single kind of information to a team.
+* **Team Tabs.** A team tab becomes part of a channel and provides a single kind of information to a team.
 For example, the Planner tab for a channel contains a single plan; the Power BI tab maps to a specific report.
 Users can drill down to the relevant context, but they should not be able to navigate outside the tab.
 The Power BI tab, for instance, doesn't enable navigation to other Power BI reports, but it does enable the Go to website button that launches the report in the main Power BI website.

   For team tabs, you must provide a Configuration URL to present options and gather information so users can customize the content and experience with your tab.
 This iframed HTML page is displayed when a user first adds the tab to a channel.

   You must also provide any additional domains from which the tab expects to load from or link to.

-###### Personal Tabs

-This section lets you define a set of tabs that are presented by default in the one-on-one app experience (i.e. the experience a user has with your app outside the context of a team or channel).
+* **Personal Tabs.** This section lets you define a set of tabs that are presented by default in the one-on-one app experience (i.e. the experience a user has with your app outside the context of a team or channel).
 In this section, provide the tab name, a unique identifier, the URL that points to the UI to be displayed in Teams, and optionally, the URL to use if a user opts to view the tab in a browser.
 As with Teams tabs, provide any additional domains from which the tab expects to load from or link to.

 ##### Bots